Programming-The-Next-Step-2022/pantry/README.md

-# pantry
-Find recipes that fit what you already have.
+This package is for looking up recipes that fit what you already have in your pantry.
+You can filter by dietary restrictions and type of food you want.
+Just select the items you would like to use and a recipe will be selected.